Jewels! The Glitter of the Russian Court

 Jewels!
 The Glitter of the Russian Court (Juwelen!
-Schitteren aan het Russische Hof) was the second jubileum exhibition in Amsterdam by the Hermitage Amsterdam, focussed on the personal taste for luxury by Russian nobility.
+Schitteren aan het Russische Hof) was the second jubileum exhibition in Amsterdam by the Amsterdam Hermitage (since 2022 called the H'ART Museum), focussed on the personal taste for luxury by Russian nobility.
 The show, which was planned to run from 14 September 2019 to 15 March 2020, suffered from the pandemic and was extended twice, ending finally 16 October 2020.

 The main theme of the exhibition, jewelry, was loosely grouped into categories: personal jewelry for balls, show jewelry for treasury displays of the nobility, jewelry for children, men, weddings, mourning dress and finally, the end of an era, or fin-de siècle.
 Each category was shown in context of other clothing, accessories and furniture through paintings.
 The time periods ranged roughly from 1700-1900.
 The entrance to the exhibition began with two formal jackets for court balls, one for a chamberlain, and one for a princess with a long train.
 Besides a few specifically named loan items, everything on show was from the Hermitage collections in St. Petersburg.